wikicrafter/BPTYNTK/phpLanguage.md

 _PHP stands for "PHP Hypertext Preprocessor"_

-_PHP is one of the well known backend language and it has the larges community of developers_
+_PHP is one of the well known backend language and it has the largest community of developers_

 _PHP is an open source, anyone can use it and contribute to make it better_